-You’ll never cover Australia’s breathtaking entirety, but if you do have some time to spend exploring a corner, you should fly straight to the East Coast.
+You’ll never cover Australia’s breathtaking entirety, but if you do have some time to spend exploring a corner of this vast country, you should fly straight to the East Coast.
 Choose an eastern state and make it your playground, or touch down in Cairns and weave your way lazily down the coast all the way to Melbourne.
 It really depends on how much time you have.
 One thing’s for sure, there will never be enough of it.

 Fly between the airports dotting Victoria, Queensland and New South Wales, crawl it by bus, hitch your way around… however you do it, just do it.
 I flew to Brisbane then caught a flight North to Airlie Beach and worked my way down the coast.
 Here are my favourite spots on Australia’s East Coast, and what to do there.

 The places you shouldn’t miss on Australia’s East Coast

 The Whitsunday Islands are a true paradise on earth, there’s no other way to put it.
 This is the excursion that will make you fall in love with Australia and all of its natural wonders.
 Sleep under the stars on the deck of a catamaran with new friends and bags of cheap wine, then rise the next day to snorkel with Nemo and friends in the Great Barrier Reef.
 Spend an afternoon on the surreal Whitehaven Beach, and come back with the most amazing memories.

 I can guarantee you’ll never be the same again.